anorouzii/favorite-grid/README.md

 A customizable grid system

 The idea behind this grid is infinite customization.
 You can easily create your own grid system with Favorite Grid.
-By default this system is similar to Bootstrap and if you have worked with Bootstrap you can work with it too.
+By default this system is similar to Bootstrap.
 You can have an infinite number of `breakpoint` and `columns`.
 The system is also only `3 kB` by default which is very light.

 ## Usage

-you define how many columns you want to have in : `$max-column`
+define how many columns you want to have in : `$max-column`

 The columns are created with this mixin, which accepts a parameter $size like ( sm - md - lg ) ('none' for No device size)